Contact Mode Guided Motion Planning for Quasidynamic Dexterous Manipulation in 3D: Contact Mode Based Manipulation Models

 \subsection{Quasistatic Assumption}

 In quasistatic manipulation, the object should always be in a force balance.
-The force balance equation can be written as:
+The force balance equation is written as:

-where $ ^T$ are the magnitudes of forces along active contact force directions $ ^T$ determined by contact modes as described in Section \ref{sec:mode_constraits}. $ ^T$ are the contact grasp maps. $F_{\mathrm{external}}$ includes forces other than the contact forces here, such as gravity and other applied forces.
+where $ ^T$ are the magnitudes of forces along active contact force directions $ ^T$ determined by contact modes as described in Section \ref{sec:mode_constraits}. $ ^T$ are the contact grasp maps. $F_{\mathrm{external}}$ includes other forces on the object, such as gravity and other applied forces.